The 10 best mouse bungees for gaming in 2021 | Dot Esports

 Wired gaming mice tend to have long cables to ensure that you don’t accidentally unplug them during intense gaming sessions.
 More often than not, there will be obstacles that your mouse’s cable will have to go through to reach the back of your PC, such as the edge of your PC, desk, or even your feet.
 You can easily fix this problem by taping a significant portion of your mouse’s cable to your table.
 But eventually, that will likely rip off too.

-Despite being a niche product, mouse bungees are cable management wonders that will make your life easier and add an aesthetic look to your setup.
+Despite being a niche product, mouse bungees are cable management wonders that will make your life easier and add a clean aesthetic to your setup.
 If you choose to opt-in for any of the mouse bungees below, you can say goodbye to all the cable tangling and start enjoying a smoother gaming experience.

 Here are the best mouse bungees for gaming that are available on the market.